fbreton/lacework/README.md

   2. --subaccount to switch between account inside your organisation

 For some command the completion present only subset of possibilities:
-  1. `lacework event show | open` present only the event with severity Critical and High for the 7 last days
+  1. `lacework event show | open` present only the event with severity Critical or High for the 7 last days

         <pre>~ lacework event show`